crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Chimoney**

 - **Swag**: Credit, t-shirt
-- **Requirements**: Contribute to [Chimoney](https://github.com/Chimoney/chimoney-community-projects){:target="\_blank"} during the month of October and have 4 merged PRs to the Chimoney repo.
+- **Requirements**: Contribute to [Chimoney Community Projects repo](https://github.com/Chimoney/chimoney-community-projects){:target="\_blank"} during the month of October by tackling a `Hacktoberfest` labeled Issue, and have 4 merged PRs to the Chimoney repo.
-- **How to sign up**:
+- **How to sign up**: You need to create a Chimoney account by following these steps:
     - Create a organization on [Chimoney Dashboard](https://dash.chimoney.io){:target="\_blank"}.
-    - Send [us](mailto:support@chimoney.io) the name of the organization, we will approve it!
+    - Send [them an email](mailto:support@chimoney.io) with the name of the organization to approve.
-    - Switch to the organization (top right) and go to dev page, you’d see your keys.
+    - Switch to the organization (top right) and go to dev page, you’ll see your keys.
 It’s `live keys`, for now.
 No test keys yet.
-    - We will add $10 for testing.
+    - They will add $10 for testing.
 You can always send $1 to yourself to test and redeem it back to the organization.
 That way, you always have funds.
 - **Notes**:
-    - You need 4 PRs merged in the Chimoney repo to get the t-shirst otherwise 1PR = 25$ credit
+    - 1 merged PR fixing a `Hacktoberfest` Issue = $25 credit.
+    - 4 merged PRs fixing a `Hacktoberfest` Issue = T-shirt and $100 credit.
-    - More information [here](https://twitter.com/chimoney_io/status/1576286913723596803?s=48&t=JCGsKCKdKEB_sVfGml2m6w){:target="\_blank"}
+    - More information [here](https://twitter.com/chimoney_io/status/1576286913723596803?s=48&t=JCGsKCKdKEB_sVfGml2m6w){:target="\_blank"} and on their [Community Repo](https://github.com/Chimoney/chimoney-community-projects){:target="\_blank"}.

 #### **Codedamn**